 In the vast majority of cases, hiccups go away on their own within a few minutes.
 Treating any underlying conditions that cause hiccups may help reduce their frequency.

 Below are some tips and home remedies for dealing with a bout of hiccups.

 Breathing and posture

-- Breathe into a paper bag – it is important to not cover the head with the bag.
+- breathing into a paper bag but taking care not to cover the head with the bag

-- Bring the knees to the chest and hug them for 2 minutes.
+- bringing the knees to the chest and hugging them

 Eating and drinking